The Shopping Cart Theory

 One of my favorite quotes by John Wooden is "The true test of a man's character is what he does when no one is watching."
 I like this quote so much that I have used it numerous times over the years to my students in my weekly convocation addresses.
 One of the primary objectives for our convocations is to teach our students character education.
 When I talk about this quote, I implore them to do the right things, even when no one is looking and in times when they know they won't credit for their good behavior.
 I tell them that not only is this how good behavior habits are formed, but it also makes us feel good to display good character through our actions when no one is looking.
 Doing good deeds is not about receiving credit, I tell them.
 It's about always trying to do the right thing.

-After hearing one of my spills on this subject during one of our weekly convocations, one of my faculty members told me I should research "The Shopping Cart Theory."
+After hearing one of my spills on this subject during one of my SEL lessons, one of my faculty members told me I should research "The Shopping Cart Theory."
 So I did.

 After an extensive search on the internet, I found a bunch of postings and a few articles on The Shopping Cart Theory.
 Similar to Wooden's quote, the basic underlying principle of this theory is that people with good character will do what they are supposed to when left to their own devices.
 In essence, a shopping center parking lot seems like a great place to test this out.
 With this in mind, whether or not an individual returns the shopping cart to its designated carousel or spot before leaving may be seen as a litmus test for basically determining a person's character.